Skip to primary navigation Skip to content Skip to footer

 Hatches with sealed bulkheads: Sea kayaks are divided into separate compartments which provide both flotation in the event of a capsize (the boat flipping over) and space to store gear for camping trips.
 These compartments are separated from each other by waterproof walls called bulkheads, and are accessed via removable hatch covers.
 Sea kayaks will typically have four compartments, including the cockpit section where the paddler sits.

-Cockpit Shape: Sea kayaks have cockpits (the area where the paddle sits) with an enclosed deck, which can be further sealed off with a sprayskirt, a piece of neoprene, vinyl, aquatherm, or other material worn around the paddler’s waste, which then wraps around the cockpit entrance creating a waterproof sealed area.
+Cockpit Shape: Sea kayaks have cockpits (the area where the paddler sits) with an enclosed deck, which can be further sealed off with a sprayskirt, a piece of neoprene, vinyl, aquatherm, or other material worn around the paddler’s waste, which then wraps around the cockpit entrance creating a waterproof sealed area.
 This allows an experienced paddler to handle rougher conditions, put the boat further on its edge, and roll the kayak back up from a capsize without exiting the boat or causing it to flood.

 Example tandem sea kayak